Mythopoetic men's movement: Tenets and practices

 Characteristic of the early mythopoetic movement was a tendency to retell myths, legends and folktales, and engage in their exegesis as a tool for personal insight.
 Using frequent references to archetypes as drawn from Jungian analytical psychology, the movement focused on issues of gender role, gender identity and wellness for the modern man (and woman).
 Advocates would often engage in storytelling with music, these acts being seen as a modern extension to a form of "new age shamanism" popularized by Michael Harner at approximately the same time.
 The movement sought to empower men by means of equating archetypal characters with their own emotions and abilities.
 For instance, Michael Messner describes the concept of "Zeus energy" as emphasizing "male authority accepted for the good of the community".
 Beliefs about the emotional system based in archetypes of great men, mythopoets sought to channel these characters in themselves, so that they could unleash their "animal-males".
 This group primarily analyzed the archetypes of King, Warrior, Magician, Lover and Wildman.

 Some academic work came from the movement, as well as the creation of various magazines, continuing annual conferences based on Robert Bly's vision for creative communities such as Minnesota Men's Conference and the Great Mother and New Father Conference, and non-profit organizations doing related work like the ManKind Project and Micheal Meade's Mosaic Multicultural Foundation.
 Mythopoetic practices among women's groups and feminists were more commonly seen as part of a more general "women's spirituality".

 Politics

 As a self-help movement, the mythopoetic movement tends not to take explicit stances on political issues such as feminism, gay rights or family law (such as the issues of divorce, domestic violence or child custody), preferring instead to stay focused on emotional and psychological well-being.
-Because of this neutrality, the movement became a target of social criticism by feminists, and was often characterized as anti-intellectual as well as apolitical.
+Because of this neutrality, the movement became a target of social criticism, and was often characterized as anti-intellectual as well as apolitical.